 BELOW IS A LOOK at current market valuations:

-- As of Sept.
-30, the stocks in the S&P 500 were trading at a price-earnings (P/E) ratio of 33.6, based on trailing 12-month reported earnings, making them very expensive by historical standards.
-Keep in mind that the market’s P/E was driven higher by the hit to company profits that accompanied 2020’s economic turmoil.
-As corporate earnings have recovered during 2021, the market’s P/E ratio has come down.
+- At the end of 2023’s second quarter, the stocks in the S&P 500 were trading at a price-earnings ratio of 25.8, based on trailing 12-month reported earnings, making them overpriced by historical standards.

-- The S&P 500 stocks ended 2021’s third quarter at a cyclically adjusted price-earnings (CAPE) ratio of 37.2, versus a 50-year average of 20.9.
+- The S&P 500 stocks ended the second quarter at a cyclically adjusted price-earnings (CAPE) ratio of 31.1, versus a 50-year average of 21.3.
 CAPE compares current share prices to average inflation-adjusted earnings for the past 10 years.

-- U.S. equity real estate investment trusts fell hard during the early 2020 stock market selloff, but have since come roaring back, including strong gains in 2021.
-As of August, equity REITs were yielding 2.7%, the lowest yield in the FTSE NAREIT index’s 50-year history.
+- U.S. equity real estate investment trusts posted strong gains in 2021, but tumbled in 2022 and eked out a small gain in 2023’s first six months.
+As of August 2023, equity REITs were yielding 4.1%, above the 2.6% recorded in December 2021, which was the lowest yield in the FTSE NAREIT index’s half-century history.

-- At the end of 2021’s third quarter, high-yield junk bonds were yielding 3.1 percentage points more than Treasurys, down from 8.8 percentage points 18 months earlier, as worries about junk-bond defaults eased.
+- At the end of the second quarter, high-yield junk bonds were yielding 4.1 percentage points more than Treasurys, down from 4.8 percentage points at year-end 2022.

 Next: Asset No. 1: Stocks